 Navigating Heat Pump Retrofits - A Guide for Facility Managers

-This Advisory Note provides Facility Managers with key considerations and recommended actions needed to navigate heat pump retrofit projects successfully.
+This Advisory Note provides Facility Managers with key considerations and recommended actions to navigate heat pump retrofit projects successfully.

 Plan Ahead

-The most challenging time to effectively plan a heat pump retrofit is when your building’s gas-fired boilers or domestic hot water (DHW) systems have failed
+The most challenging time to effectively plan a heat pump retrofit is when your building’s gas-fired heating hot water (HHW) boilers or domestic hot water (DHW) systems have failed – or are about to.

-– or are about to.
 A heat pump retrofit is rarely as straightforward as swapping out a gas boiler for an equivalent capacity heat pump; even if this approach were technically feasible, the building owner may be paying a hefty cost premium for such a solution.

 Facility Managers should plan ahead by ensuring that building asset registers are up to date, and there is a good understanding of when the service life of gas-fired plant is forecast to expire.
 It is also essential to be mindful of any Net Zero target dates or interim target dates by which site degasification is required to occur.

-Working backwards from these milestones, allows adequate time for the additional feasibility and engineering exercises required to find the right solution for the building, and to set an appropriate project budget.
-These tasks could include preparation of a business case, a feasibility study or options analysis, and an implementation plan, over and above the standard detailed design and tendering processes.
-Also be mindful of the supply lead times for heat pumps, which may be longer than those that Facility Management teams would be accustomed to for gas-fired units.
+Working backwards from these milestones allows adequate time for the additional feasibility and engineering exercises required to find the right solution for the building, and to set an appropriate project budget.
+These tasks could include preparation of a business case, a feasibility study or options analysis, conducting system testing including

-BMS Data Trend
+BMCS Data Trend

 Heat pumps are more expensive on a $/kW basis than the gas-fired equipment they will be replacing – not just in terms of their unit supply cost, but also in terms of the cascading effect on related services infrastructure upgrades (such as electrical infrastructure) that may be initiated by their installation.

-Sizing heat pumps simply to match the existing boiler kW capacity may attract a significant cost premium, particularly where existing boilers are oversized (which is not uncommon).
+Sizing heat pumps simply to match the existing boiler kW capacity may attract a significant cost premium, particularly where existing boilers are oversized, which is not uncommon.

 • Is there adequate trend history stored (ideally, multiple years of data could be accessed) and are trending intervals short enough (hourly rather than daily)?